This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

-Antidepressants like Lexapro, even IF pragmatic during a time of need, become questionable when put into the perspective of a lifetime of being medicated.
+SSRI antidepressants like Lexapro, even IF pragmatic during a time of need, become questionable when viewed within the larger perspective of long-term medication outcomes.

-Alternative to Meds Center has been the expert of Lexapro withdrawal for over 15 years.
+Alternative to Meds Center has provided expert help with antidepressant withdrawal for over 15 years.
 We have published evidence regarding our success.
-We have largely taken on the people most disabled by medications and found non-drug solutions while at the same time helping them overcome truly tragic side-effects and withdrawal manifestations.
+We have largely taken on the people most disabled by medications and found non-drug solutions while at the same time helping them overcome truly tragic side effects and withdrawal manifestations.

 Watch this impressive video of a woman who went from debilitated to resuscitated.
 She came in barely able to walk, or live an active life.
 Not only did she regain her health and her lost professional career, but she also was able to stop taking benzodiazepines and antidepressants while in our care.
 Her video should give you hope for your situation.